Article contents

 There’s no Capital Gains Tax, Income Tax or Dividend Tax to pay on any of your investments, which can really make a difference to your total balance over time.

-And you can invest up to £20,000 per tax year (April 6th to April 5th the following year).
-Although only into one Stocks and Shares ISA each year.
-This is called your ISA allowance.
+And you can invest up to £20,000 per tax year (April 6th to April 5th the following year), this is called your ISA allowance.

 You can buy any investments you like within a Stocks and Shares ISA (as long as they’re listed on an ETF trading platform, or with a stock broker in general).

 We highly recommend investing within a Stocks and Shares ISA if you aren’t saving into one already.
-And check out InvestEngine¹, you can invest in ETFs fee-free within an ISA.
+Not sure about investing?
+Here's the best Stocks and Shares ISA for beginners.

 You can also invest in ETFs within a personal pension.
 These are amazing accounts, perfect for building up a nice big pension pot and retirement income.